 - Reassemble the carburetor now that the carb is clean.
 Put it back to together in the reverse order you took it apart.
 Remember to refer to the photo you took of the carburetor when reassembling so all parts are reinstalled in the right places.

 - Add new fuel supply that contains and fuel stabilizer before you start your mower.
 Pour the fuel mixture into the gas tank and give it a chance to fill the bowl of the carburetor.
 Start your engine.

 If you are starting with a pull cord, give the rope a yank.
 It may not start on the first pull, but it should start after several pulls and continue to run.

-3. Too Much Oil in the Crankcase
+8. Too Much Oil in the Crankcase of a Lawn Mower

 When there is too much engine oil in your lawn mower, your engine may smoke.
 It may run terribly and eventually shut down.
 Too much oil may create a smoke causing your air filter to plug up if the engine oil can’t pull clean air.

 As a result, the engine may pull air and oil from the crankcase causing the air filter to become plugged.
 The lack of air can cause the mower to shut down.

 For more details on the damage of overfilling your engine crankcase with oil read “This is What Happens If You Put Too Much Oil In Your Lawn Mower“